We hope that the following will help answer your question(s).

 Q: What are the group cabins like?

 A: Group cabins vary slightly.
 Most are large buildings with two separate sides, with at least 8-12 single beds in each cabin.
 They are rustic, but do have electricity and private flushing toilets and hot showers.
 Each bed has a small storage unit for your personal items and clothing.
-The bathroom/shower areas are in the rear of the cabins and are shared.
+The bathroom/shower areas are in the rear of the cabins and are shared, but have doors and curtains for privacy.

 Q: What are the semi-private cabins like?